mikeshultz/eips.exposed/README.md

 - [X] Docker compose for local dev
 - [X] Kubernetes helm charts and get ready for rollout
 - [ ] Mobile support
+- [ ] Get errors from python-eips and store in DB for reference and debugging
 - [ ] Figure out a way to intelligently understand what the author meant by `requires` (EIPs or ERCs)
 - [ ] Show commit history on document page
 - [ ] Serve documents by commit (`/eips/eip-20.html?commit=666deadbeef666`)
 - [ ] Add search to header on all pages
-- [ ] Get errors from python-eips and store in DB for reference and debugging
 - [ ] Finish up stats
 - [ ] Finish up JSON endpoints
 - [ ] Browser cache headers
 - [ ] Look into ingress-nginx caching options
+- [ ] Add document metrics (views, etc)
 - [ ] Consider adding support for SIWE-authed comments
 - [ ] Copy assets from repo to static file location and update references by django filter
 - [ ] Consider serving assets per-commit, so older docs still have their version of their assets